haproxy/haproxy/doc/lua-api/index.rst

-  The txn class contain all the functions relative to the http or tcp transaction (Note than a tcp stream is the same than a tcp transaction, but an HTTP transaction is not the same than a tcp stream).
+  The txn class contain all the functions relative to the http or tcp transaction (Note than a tcp stream is the same than a tcp transaction, but a HTTP transaction is not the same than a tcp stream).

   The usage of this class permits to retrieve data from the requests, alter it and forward it.